Ouranosinc/CRCM-CMIP/README.md

 Based on GEM 3.3.3.1

 #### Configuration
-NAM-11 695x668 grid points including a 20-point sponge (and halo) zone surrounding the domain, 5-minute time steps, xlat1=28.525 xlon2=145.955.
+NAM-11 CORDEX North American domain at 0.11° 695x668 grid points including a 20-point sponge (and halo) zone surrounding the domain, 5-minute time steps, xlat1=28.525 xlon2=145.955.
 56 vertical levels and a top at 10 hPa.
 17 surface levels and a bottom at 15 m.

 #### Spectral Nudging